Date of Award

 The findings of this study should add new dimensions to the educational research on instructional leadership and teacher efficacy.
 It should serve as an impetus for educators to examine their practice and craft with respect to instructional behaviors and their effects on efficacy.
 It should increase the reflection of leaders on their impact on teacher efficacy.

 Pearce, Michelle L., "The Effects of Instructional Leadership on Teacher Efficacy" (2017).
-Doctor of Education in Educational Leadership for Learning Dissertations.
+Doctor of Education in Educational Leadership Dissertations.
 5.